vivganes/vivganes.github.io/_posts/2016-03-22-agile-wallboards.md

 ---

 Agile Team Wallboards make an agile team's workspace meaningful.
-Wallboard is an information radiator mounted on wall (pretty self-explanatory, huh!).
+Electronic Wallboard is an information radiator mounted on wall (pretty self-explanatory, huh!).
 Wallboard displays relevant information, aggregated from multiple sources, to help in making decisions regarding daily work.

-Team Wallboard is typically electronic, powered by widgets and dashboards available in popular Agile tools like JIRA, Rally, etc. There are some (lucky) teams which have a manually maintained wallboard as well.
+A Distributed team's Wallboard is typically electronic, powered by widgets and dashboards available in popular Agile tools like JIRA, Rally, etc. There are some (lucky) teams which have a manually maintained wallboard as well.

 This post talks more about electronic form of the Wallboard.

-## Why is a Wallboard needed?
+## Why is an Electronic Wallboard needed?
 Wallboard serves two sets of people in the organization:

 1. **The team** - The team uses real data to make daily decisions to reach their iteration goal.

 2. **Everyone else**- No one needs to go and ask about iteration's health from team members or scrum master.
 They can just spend some minutes looking at the wallboard and they have the metrics.

-##What information can be included in Team Wallboard?
+## What information can be included in Electronic Wallboard?
 Anything that helps!
 You can include burn down charts, bug counts, days-until-iteration-end counters, etc.

 The idea is to evolve the design of wallboard's information over time.
 You need to discuss the design improvements in wallboard during retrospectives.

-# How to setup a Team Wallboard?
+# How to setup an Electronic Wallboard?

 ## Option 1 : Wallboard using an Always-on Whining Machine